KiruthickaGP/Singapore-Resale-Flat-Prices-Predicting/README.md

 - The objective is to develop a Streamlit webpage that enables users to input values for each column and get the expected resale_price value for the flats in Singapore.

-**NOTE:**

-To get a comprehensive overview of the project workflow, please refer to the attached document titled "Project_Workflow.pdf".

 **Using the App**